Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-save-canvas-as-an-image.md

 const download = document.getElementById('download');
 ```

 Awesome.
-Now we need to add an `eventListener` to it and listen to the click command.
+We need to add an `eventListener` to it and listen to the click command.

 ```js
 download.addEventListener('click', function (e) {